bbauska/HTML5-webdev/html-basics.md

 </main>
 ```

-*Note: A document mustn\'t have more than one `<main>` element that doesn't have the hidden attribute specified.*
+<i>Note: A document mustn&apos;t have more than one `<main>` element that doesn't have the hidden attribute specified.</i>

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>
 </div>

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-<h2>Q. What are the semantic meanings for `<section>, <article>, <aside>, <nav>, <header>, <footer>` and how should each be used in structuring html markup?</h2>
+<h2>Q. What are the semantic meanings for &lt;section&gt;, &lt;article&gt;, &lt;aside&gt;,
+&lt;nav&gt;, &lt;header&gt;, &lt;footer&gt; and how should each be used in structuring html markup?</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->

-* `<header>` is used to contain introductory and navigational information about a section of the page.
-This can include the section heading, the author\'s name, time and date of publication, table of contents, or other navigational information.
+* `<header>` is used to contain introductory and navigational information about a section
+of the page.
+This can include the section heading, the author&apos;s name, time and date
+of publication, table of contents, or other navigational information.

-* `<article>` is meant to house a self-contained composition that can logically be independently recreated outside of the page without losing it\'s meaining.
+* `<article>` is meant to house a self-contained composition that can logically be
+independently recreated outside of the page without losing it&apos;s meaining.
 Individual blog posts or news stories are good examples.

-* `<section>` is a flexible container for holding content that shares a common informational theme or purpose.
+* `<section>` is a flexible container for holding content that shares a common
+informational theme or purpose.

-* `<footer>` is used to hold information that should appear at the end of a section of content and contain additional information about the section.
-Author\'s name, copyright information, and related links are typical examples of such content.
+* `<footer>` is used to hold information that should appear at the end of a section
+of content and contain additional information about the section.
+Author&apos;s name,
+copyright information, and related links are typical examples of such content.

 <div align="right">
     <b><a href="#toc">↥ back to top</a></b>